alanionita/100-days-of-code/r1-log.md

 ### R1D3
 Small project to build updated version of the password toggle app - this time to toggle multiple passwords at the same time.
 Was able to implement forEach and converting node list to an array to get it working.
 Project was completed today.

+### R1D4
+Today was review and optimization day from the project on R1D3.
+Learned mostly about how to convert a NodeList to an array and then using a forEach method to loop through that array.
+In addition, I spend some time reading articles about callbacks and worked on JS tutorials on Free Code Camp (while at work).